 |2 servings||calories per servings 440||protein serving 32 g||carbs per serving 31 g||total fat per serving 22 g|

-With savory Italian touches, this robust meal is a perfect match for our exuberant musical.
-It’s heartier and more intriguing that an ordinary pork chop sandwich: ciabatta is toasted until crisp, then topped with smoky chops and sweet tomatoes, blistered into delicious pan juices.
+While at first glance this may look like an ordinary pork chop sandwich, it’s heartier and more intriguing than that.
+Ciabatta is toasted until crisp, then topped with smoky chops and sweet tomatoes blistered into delicious pan juices.
 Finished with a drizzle of lemony pesto dressing and shaved Asiago cheese, this glorious sandwich is guaranteed to stand out from other meals.

 |Nutrition Facts||/ Per Serving|